ShaneByrne0963/dish-of-the-day/README.md

 ## Features

-The website features several different webpages, with each one containing a consistent user interface, made up of the following:
+The website features several different webpages, with each one containing an identical header, navigation and footer:

 ### The Header